-We offer an education in English and in German, German-speaking learners start their education with the DSK in Grade 1 and can continue till Grade 12.
-Our English stream intake starts from Grade 5, this is the only time learners may enter the school with no prior knowledge of the German language.
+We offer an education in English and in German, German-speaking learners start their education with the DSK in Grade 1 and can continue until Grade 12 (German stream).
+Our English stream intake is in Grade 5, this is the only time learners may enter the school with no prior knowledge of the German language.

-Both German and English streams graduate with South African and European university entrance qualifications.
+Both, learners from the German and English stream graduate with South African and European university entrance qualifications.

 Teaching and tests take place according to the bilingual character, in German and English.

-Below is a flow diagram illustrating the German stream learner’s timeline:
+Below is a flow diagram of the German stream learner’s timeline:

 Teaching, learning and tests for these learners will be largely done in English.
-They will graduate with an NSC qualification (National Senior Certificate) and DSD II (German Language Diploma II) after completing Grade 12.
+These learners will graduate with an IEB-NSC qualification (National Senior Certificate) and a DSD II (German Language Diploma II) after completing Grade 12.

-Below is a flow diagram illustrating the English stream learner’s timeline:
+Below is a flow diagram of the English stream learner’s timeline: